aspatti1257/CellLineAnalyzer/README.md

 `skip_elastic_net`* : Optionally skip Elastic Net analysis.
 Defaults to False.
 Only applies for regressors.

+`record_diagnostics`*: Optionally print out a diagnostics file which tells you which genes (and their indices) from
+                       your gene_lists are missing in which feature files.
+Defaults to False.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.